nikitabobko/AeroSpace/README.md

 ## How to build the project

 You would need a mac.

-Run in terminal:
+Firstly, install [xcodegen](https://github.com/yonaskolb/XcodeGen).
+Then run in terminal:
 ```bash
 ./build-debug.sh
 ```